cake-tech/android-test-task/README.md

 # Here is described test tasks for a android dev.

 Need to implement three screens: create PIN code screen, authentication by PIN code screen and menu screen.
-PIN code is sequence of integer.
+PIN code is sequence of integers.
+PIN code length is 4 digits.

 ## Create PIN code screen
 Create PIN code screen should give ability for user to create (set) own PIN code.